 One of the great natural resources that the City of Owatonna can be proud of is the Straight River.
 As the chief tributary of the Cannon River, the Straight River is an important and scenic river in its own right.
 It originates in southern Steele County at Oak Glen Lake near Bixby and flows northward through Steele County into southern Rice County, passing through the cities of Owatonna and Medford, to its mouth at the Cannon River in Faribault.

 The City of Owatonna is very fortunate to have the support of the Cannon River Watershed Partnership (CRWP) in making great strides at improving the Straight River and Maple Creek.
-With the help of CRWP and over 50 volunteers, approximately 5 tons of trash and debris were removed from the Straight River in 2009.
-CRWP will again be coordination a watershed wide clean up effort for 2010.
-Mark your calendars, this rewarding and fun volunteer experience will take place on September 18th, 2010 from 9am to noon.
+With the help of CRWP and 300 volunteers, approximately 9 tons of trash and debris were removed from the Straight River in 2013.
+CRWP will again be coordinating a watershed wide clean up effort for 2014.
+Mark your calendars for the 6th Annual Watershed Wide Cleanup, this rewarding and fun volunteer experience will take place on September 20th, 2014 from 9am to noon.

 All volunteers must sign and submit a Liability Waiver Form prior to helping the clean up.
 If the volunteer is under the age of 18, the Liability Waiver Form must be signed by this or her legal guardian.